Nellkam/Portable_C/README.md

 # Portable_C

-Portable getch() and clearscreen for Unix and Windows
+New headers with getch()/getche() and clearscreen for easy switch between Windows and Unix without use of restritcted OS headers